 Considering an item to donate?

 Fine jewelry, watches, gemological text or equipment are always welcome donations, as well as auction items inspired by the party theme.
 Consider accessories, textiles, popular gemstones or gold jewelry; a vacation stay or one-of-a-kind excursion; or perhaps a museum or locale experience.
-For theme related ideas, why not consider donating a gem or mineral specimen from India or one of the gems of navagrahas, or nine influencers (sun, moon, mars, Mercury, Jupiter, Venus, Saturn and Lunar ascending and descending modes), which are represented by nine gem species.
+For theme related ideas, why not consider donating a gem or mineral specimen from India or one of the navaratna gems, or nine influencers (sun, moon, mars, Mercury, Jupiter, Venus, Saturn and Lunar ascending and descending modes), which are represented by nine gem species.
 The ruby or red spinel (representing the Sun) is always placed in the center and surrounded (clockwise from the top) by a diamond, a natural pearl, a red coral, a hessonite, a blue sapphire, a cat's eye, a yellow sapphire, and an emerald.
 Wearing these gems is believed to provide astrological balance and benefit the wearer’s life on earth.

 The deadline to receive donations at GIA is Dec.
 31, 2018.